mwmorale/Steganography_data_hiding/README.md

 file or message in order to avoid detection; the secret data is then extracted at its destination.
 The use of steganography can be combined with encryption as an extra step for hiding or protecting data".

-This tool should be used locally and is equiped with full GUI capability.
+This tool should be used locally and is equipped with full GUI capability.
 The tool can be operated by simply running the "RUN_ME" file.